-Conjunctivitis causes sore, red and sticky eyes.
+Conjunctivitis causes sore, red and sticky eyes, a discharge from the eyes (pus) and swollen eyelids, most often caused by an infection by a virus or bacteria.
 It is usually not serious although it can be uncomfortable.
 Some kinds of conjunctivitis can cause damage to the eyes.

 Careful hand washing is very important to prevent spreading, especially before and after touching the eyes or face.